ht-diva/gwasstudio/README.md

 ## Usage

-Please refer to this [documentation](https://github.com/ht-diva/gwasstudio/tree/modify_readme/docs) for learning how to use it.
+For detailed instructions on how to use this tool, please refer to the [documentation](docs/README.md) and check the [cli_test](scripts/README.md) script for a practical guide by examples.

 ## Citation